AlgoLab/cpm2025/content/p/stringmasters.md

 The venue for StringMasters is TBA, at the University of Milano-Bicocca.

 The workshop is organized by Zsuzsanna Lipták and Golnaz Badkobeh.
-You can reach the organizers at stringmasters.milano.2025@gmail.com
+You can reach the organizers at stringmasters.milano.2025 AT gmail.com

 ## Format and Purpose